 Have you ever seen Barbara Eden attend an event without a smile on her face and the joyful willingness of folding her arms to assume the I Dream of Jeannie position?
-Or being willing to interact with her fans?
-There simply aren’t that many stars of Classic TV shows that embrace their legacy as positively as she does — and this despite the fact that she lost her only son, Matthew Michael Ansara, to a drug overdose nearly 20 years ago.
+Or not being willing to interact with her fans?
+There simply aren’t that many stars of Classic TV shows that embrace their legacy as positively as she does — and this despite the fact that she lost her only son, Matthew Michael Ansara, to a drug overdose a little over 20 years ago.

 Pop culture historian Geoffrey Mark comments, “I think she’s very confident in herself.
 She understands the business beautifully, how it works, what one has to do to become a star and then maintain that stardom.
 She’s enormously hardworking and probably the reason she’s able to do all of that is that she always paid attention to her personal life.
 Which has not always been happy, but she paid attention to it.
 She didn’t take it for granted.”